 What kind of headache do brain tumours cause?

 Headaches caused by brain tumours are usually:

 - worse in the morning (you may wake with one)

-- aggravated by straining, coughing, shouting or bending over – their intensity and pain may reduce when you are stood upright and the build-up of CSF begins to drain
+- aggravated by straining, coughing, shouting or bending over – their intensity and pain may reduce when you are standing upright and the build-up of CSF begins to drain

 - not managed by pain killers